sghctoma/writeups/hacktivity2015-avatao/01-reverse4/01-reverse4.md

 the program's functional specification:

 - the program must return "*"
 - *sym.memory* has to contain the string "Such VM!
-MuCH reV3rse!"
+MuCH reV3rse!" after execution
 - all 9 instructions have to be used at least once
 - *sym.good_if_ne_zero* should not be zero
 - instr_P is not allowed to be used more than 9 times

-Since this document is about reversing and not about programming, I'll leave the programming part to the fellow reader :) But I'm not going to leave you empty-handed, I'll give you one advice: Except for "J", all of the instructions are simple, easy to use, and it should not be a problem to construct the "Such VM!
+Since this document is about reversing, I'll leave the programming part to the fellow reader :) But I'm not going to leave you empty-handed, I'll give you one
+advice: Except for "J", all of the instructions are simple, easy to use, and it should not be a problem to construct the "Such VM!
 MuCH reV3rse!" using them.
 "J" however is a bit complicated compared to the others.
 One should realize that its sole purpose is to make *sym.good_if_ne_zero* bigger than zero, which is a requirement to access the flag.
-In order to increment *sym.good_if_ne_zero*, two conditions should be met:
+In order to increment *sym.good_if_ne_zero*, three conditions should be met:

 - *arg1* should be a negative number, otherwise we would return early
-- *sym.written_by_instr_C* should not be 0, when "J" is called.
+- *sym.written_by_instr_C* should not be 0 when "J" is called.
 This means that "C", "AC", or "SC" instructions should be used before calling "J".
 - *arg1_and_0x3f* should be negative when checked.
 Since 0x3f's sign bit is zero, no matter what *arg1* is, the result of *arg1* & 0x3f will always be